MjavadH/4X4-Collection/README.md

-# Collection of 404 pages
+# 4 ✖️ 4 Collection
-A collection of simple 404 pages for use on websites [preview](https://mjavadh.github.io/Collection-of-404-pages/)
+Simple 404 collection for use in personal and commercial projects [preview](https://mjavadh.github.io/Collection-of-404-pages/)

 ## Categories